cimentadaj/ml_socsci/01_regularization.md

 - ST182Q05HA - Part of the enjoyment I get from doing things is when I improve on my past performance.
 - ST182Q06HA - If I am not good at something, I would rather keep struggling to master it than move on to something I may [...]

 The scale of the index goes from 1 to 4, where 4 the student strongly agrees and 1 is they completely disagree.
 In other words, this index shows that the higher the value, the higher the non cognitive skills.
+You can check out the complete PISA codebook [here](https://docs.google.com/spreadsheets/d/12--3vD737rcu6olviKutRLEiyKNZ2bynXcJ4CpwtNsQ/edit?usp=sharing).

 In these series of exercises you will have to try different models that predict this index of non-cognitive skills, choose the best model and look at the most important variables.